 Having problems with registration and/or access ?
 Read our Frequently Asked Questions.

-The Financial Educator Certificate Program is taught by Mary Jo Katras, Extension Educator — Family Resiliency, and Catherine Solheim, Professor — Family Social Science.
+The Financial Educator Certificate Program is taught by Lori A. Hendrickson, Extension Educator — Family Resiliency; Mary Jo Katras, Program Leader — Family Resiliency; and Catherine Solheim, Professor — Family Social Science.

 Development of this program was financially supported by the Greater Twin Cities United Way.
 The College of Education and Human Development — University of Minnesota provided instructional design and technology production support.